Fermín IV

-Fermín IV Caballero Elizondo (born December 22, 1974) is a Mexican rapper and Evangelical pastor, better known as a former part of the Mexican hip hop group Control Machete.
+Fermín IV Caballero Elizondo (born December 22, 1974) is a Mexican rapper and Evangelical pastor, better known as a former member of the Mexican hip hop group Control Machete.

 As part of Control Machete, he obtained in 2000 a Latin Grammy Award nomination for "Sí señor" as "Best Rock Song", a platinum RIAA certification for the album "Mucho Barato", and later as a solo artist, he has been a winner twice in the Arpa Awards of 2003 and 2018 as "Best Urban Album".

 Background

 Fermín IV was born in Monterrey, Nuevo León and has become a benchmark of Mexican hip hop.
 He is the primary voice of Control Machete and one of the main characters of the movement of the 90s known as "Avanzada regia".

 In the early 1990s he was in a local rock band called Prófuga de Metate.

 Control Machete

 In 1996, Toy Selectah formed Control Machete having Fermín IV and Patricio Elizalde together in the group.
 Being part of this trio, in 1997 they released their first album called Mucho Barato, where "Comprendes Mendes" was very well received.
 Then came "Artillería Pesada Presenta", an album that included the single "Sí Señor", a track nominated for "Best Rock Song" at the 2000 Latin Grammy Awards.

 After his stage with Control Machete, he shared the stage with artists such as U2, Eminem and David Bowie, his extensive tours of America and Europe.
 Fermín left the group in 2000, his last participation being in the song "De Perros Amores", the soundtrack of the film nominated for the Oscar Awards, Amores perros, to continue his solo career with his album "Boomerang", which contains the theme "004", used in the movie XXx) and won an Arpa Award for "Best Art Design" and "Best Rock or Alternative Album".